Gal of Constant Sorrow: Reception

 "Gal of Constant Sorrow" scored a 1.4 rating and was watched by 3.10 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a B+ stating, "For all the griping about The Simpsons overstaying its welcome, it doesn’t take much for the show to win back viewers’ trust and affection.
 The characters and pieces are all in place, just waiting for the right tune to start moving in a semblance of their former hilarious harmony.
 For the second episode this season, credited writer Carolyn Omine pitches her script with a deftness and an understanding of the Simpsons that makes an episode fairly sing."

 Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
-He stated that the episode was evenly paced and highlighted the heroin twist.
+He stated that the episode was evenly paced and highlighted the heroine twist.
 He also praised the song lyrics.